-For the landscape and travel photographer who wants to travel light, rather than settling for the ubiquitous, ever-wider-range (but often hopelessly slow) zoom(s), I would suggest going against the grain and starting with a small set of prime (fixed focal length) lenses:
+For the landscape and travel photographer who wants to travel light, rather than settling for the ubiquitous, ever-wider-range (but often hopelessly slow) zoom(s), I would suggest going against the grain and starting with a small set of prime (fixed focal) lenses of widely spaced focal lengths:

 With these three lenses, you will have 'all bases covered' with great image quality, and will never be in doubt as to which lens should be on your camera at any given time.
 Even more importantly, they will spur you to 'pre-visualize' the scene, and not give in to the temptation to plant yourself in some random spot and 'frame by zooming'.